Helen Lansdowne Resor: Industry Contributions

 In her decades of service to the advertising industry, Lansdowne Resor is credited with a number of contributions which were pivotal in shaping the industry as a whole.

 As the first woman to both plan and develop national advertising campaigns, she became a conduit through which many women were able to enter the male-dominated field of advertising.
 Lansdowne Resor actively mentored young women, creating a women's editorial department within J. Walter Thompson Co. where women were encouraged to speak their minds.
 These policies established the agency as a female-friendly organization that challenged its competitors to follow in its example.
 Her dedication to truthfully presenting the feminine experience is realized in her belief that "copy must be believable," which thus encouraged her to foster the inclusion of more women into the advertising field.

 Lansdowne Resor was also deeply involved in the New York suffrage movement.
-Following President Wilson's ratification of the 19th Amendment, she and her female employees marched in the consequent celebration parade.
+Following the ratification of the 19th Amendment, she and her female employees marched in the consequent celebration parade.
 During the Great Depression, as president of the Traveler's Aid Society, she helped provide shelter to homeless women and their families.
 Shortly after, during World War II, Lansdowne Resor and her creative team were responsible for the development and execution of a campaign entitled "Women must work to win the war," which resulted in three million women entering the workforce by 1943.

 Moreover, Lansdowne Resor is well known for her contribution to the utilization of sex appeals in advertising through her 1911 print advertisement for the Woodbury Soap Company.
 The ad, which features a woman with a fair complexion being touched by a man, was accompanied by a headline which read, "A skin you love to touch."
 The slogan became so popular that Woodbury used it until the 1940s.
 The body copy presented Woodbury Soap as a product which would beautify skin and foster charm.
 In addition to its utilization of sex appeal, the advertisement is also a prime example of Lansdowne Resor's innovative "feature story" writing style, in which advertisement copy came to closely resemble the editorial copy of the magazines in which the ads were placed, taking advantage of visual and textual appeals which related to the audience's emotions.
 Advertising executive Albert Lasker said the ad's use of sex appeal made it one of three great landmarks in advertising history.
 It was ranked 31st on Advertising Age's list of the top 100 campaigns of the 20th century.